Skip to Main Content

 Also, don't forget about the Library's subscription to a variety of Streaming Video collections.
 All of these educational films can be shown in class.

-With COVID-19 has come further development of third party streaming plugin apps for individuals to "host" online viewing sessions with friends and family, at this time there are two apps that we can recommend for synchronous streaming but each come with their own points of caution that need to be considered.
+There are some market ready third party streaming plugin apps for individuals to "host" online viewing sessions with friends and family, at this time there are two apps that we can recommend for synchronous streaming but each come with their own points of caution that need to be considered.

 1. Netflix Party (https://www.netflixparty.com)